elliottloveridge/compressed-video-classification/README.md

 ## Docker

 This project was maintained within Docker to ensure the correct installation of Distiller and other relevant packages.
 If running this code on Bath University's OGG Service, reference the relevant Docker image via the below examples of running a test.
-The Dockerfile has been provided should you wish to create a similar image.
+The Dockerfile has been provided should you wish to create a similar image yourself.

 ## Running the code